Devangarde/vue3-bootstrap-typeahead/README.md

 ## Get started

-Clone the repository and download the dependencies with `npm install` then run the demo with `npm run serve`.
+Clone the repository and download the dependencies with `npm install` then run the project with `npm run serve`.